SeasideSt/Grease/README.md

 (Smalltalk at: #GsUpgrader) upgradeGrease.
 ```

-### Pharo (3.0 or older)
+### Pharo (5.0 or older)

-The compatibility for Pharo < 4.0 is not maintained for new releases.
-If you need grease in Pharo < 4, we recommend to either update your pharo version or reference the latest release compatible with Pharo < 4, which is currently v1.4.1.
+The compatibility for Pharo < 6.0 is not maintained for new releases.
+If you need grease in Pharo < 6, we recommend to either update your pharo version or reference the latest release compatible with your version of Pharo:
+- Pharo <4: v1.4.1
+- Pharo 5 & 6: v1.6.1

 For Pharo versions < 3.0, make sure you have the [MetacelloPreview version](https://github.com/dalehenrich/metacello-work), otherwise the load will not work.